JonHualde/jonhualde/README.md

 ## More About Me:

-🚀 I’m adept at JavaScript, TypeScript, ReactJS, NextJS and NestJS.
+🚀 I’m adept at JavaScript, TypeScript, ReactJS, NextJS, and NestJS.

 📚 I value clean code, performance optimization, and pragmatic problem-solving.

 🧩 I specialize in both front-end and back-end development, with a keen eye for UI/UX design.

 📈 I'm passionate about learning and growing with the developer community.

 ## Languages and Tools: